Skip to main content

 • Expiration Date (Optional)

-Step 7: Check your Secret on the listing screen after registration.
-You will be able to view information such as:
+Step 7.
+Check your Secret in the listing screen after registration.
+You can view the following information:

 • Credential Type